nilportugues/php-sitemap/README.md

 The **Sitemap Component** is able of building the following types of sitemaps:

 - **sitemap.xml**: Text content sitemaps, the most common type of sitemap found around the Internet.
-- **images.xml**: Image sitemaps, image resources that can be shared with image search engines.
 - **media.xml**: Media sitemaps, videos files belong here.
 Usually used as for podcasts.

 ## 3. Automatic sitemap submission